Generalized Degrees Freedom of Noncoherent MIMO Channels with Asymmetric Link Strengths: Notation and system model

 .
-The variable $Y$ represents the $N\times T$ matrix of received symbols, with rows corresponding to each receive antenna and $W$ is an $N\times T$ noise matrix with elements $w_{ij}\sim$ i.i.d. $\mathcal{CN}\brac{0,1}$.
+The variable $Y$ represents the $N\times T$ matrix of received symbols, with rows corresponding to each receive antenna and $W$ is an $N\times T$ noise matrix with i.i.d. elements $w_{ij}\sim\mathcal{CN}\brac{0,1}$.
 The transmit signals have the average power constraint: